507cardoze/node-js-typescript-serverless-pragma-examples/http-lambda-example/README.md

 **Logical Separation:**
 Your separation of handlers, controllers, and services into distinct folders promotes maintainability.

-**Potential for Redundancy:** If some code within shared is only used by a single Lambda, it might lead to unnecessary duplication.
+**Potential for Redundancy:**
+If some code within shared is only used by a single Lambda, it might lead to unnecessary duplication.

 **Granular shared Folder Structure:**
 Consider creating subfolders within shared to categorize shared code based on functionality (e.g., `shared/database`, `shared/utils`).
 This enhances organization and reusability.
 Lambda-Specific Code Placement:

 If code within shared is truly specific to a single Lambda, it might be better to move it directly into that Lambda's folder (e.g., `src/handlers/myLambdaHandler/myLambdaService.ts`).
 This reduces redundancy and keeps related code together.
 Clear Documentation:

-In your documentation, explicitly state the purpose and usage guidelines for the shared folder.
-Mention when to place code in shared vs. a specific Lambda's folder.

-## Here are some key benefits you can highlight when advocating for this folder structure and documentation approach for your Node.js serverless Lambda codebase in AWS with TypeScript:
+## Here are some key benefits when advocating for this folder structure and documentation approach for your Node.js serverless Lambda codebase in AWS with TypeScript:

 **Clear Separation of Concerns:** Separating handlers, controllers, and services into distinct folders enhances code organization and understanding.
 Developers can easily locate specific functionalities within a Lambda.